Direct vs Indirect Communication - TOEFL Speaking Practice Test (Independent)

 This response earns a score of 4 due to its effective language use, clear delivery, and well-developed content.
 The speaker employs advanced grammar structures, such as "being straightforward helped us address issues promptly and efficiently," and sophisticated vocabulary like "transparency" and "ambiguity."
 The use of complex sentence constructions, such as "While indirect communication can be useful in certain cultural contexts to maintain harmony," demonstrates precise word usage.
 Delivery is characterised by a natural flow and effective pacing, with clear articulation and smooth transitions, as seen in the seamless shift from discussing professional settings to cultural contexts.
 The content is strongly organised, with effective supporting examples, such as the team project experience, and a clear progression of ideas.
 The response's coherence and the logical development of arguments highlight the speaker's mastery, making it a high-level performance.

 Well done on finishing this practice test!
-Whether you're just starting or fine-tuning your skills, we have more practice materials waiting for you.
-Each test is designed to help you master different aspects of TOEFL Speaking.
+You can access more practice tests which is designed to help you master different aspects of TOEFL Speaking.

 Keep practicing, and watch your confidence grow!